bbc/lrud/README.md

 navigation.on('move', function (event) {
   // event.id - id of the list
-  // event.orientation - you guessed it
-  // event.carousel - is it a carousel?
   // event.offset - Direction of travel (depending on orientation): -1 = LEFT/UP, 1 = RIGHT/DOWN
   // event.enter - { id, index } of the node we're navigating into
   // event.leave - { id, index } of the node we're leaving